mobilpay/PHP_CARD/README.md

 # NETOPIA Payments API

 ## Card Payment Module in PHP language
-This module made to use as an example of immplimentaion for online payment via Card in PHP
+This module made to use as an example of implementation for online payment via Card in PHP

 ## Generic Payment Request/Response Flow
 <img src="img/NETOPIA_Payments_flow.png">